TiffyB/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Leaderboard Lookup

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Allowing Strava addicts to quickly search their favorite Strava segment leaderboard.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Being on a Strava Leaderboard is a goal of many Strava users.
+Knowing the currently leaderboard times is half the battle of getting onto this prestigious list.
+Leaderboard Lookup allows users to easily search for their favorite segment and painlessly display the leaderboard with a single click.

 ## Problem ##
   > Describe the problem your product solves.
+  On Strava, leaderboards must be looked up by routes (known as "segments").
+However, when a user doesn't know the exact segment name, segments must be looked by city and state, which is difficult on Strava's web interface.
+For example, a search for 'San Jose, California' will yield all San Jose's around the world.
+Leaderboards must be looked up by segment name, which is impossible without a good segment search.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Leaderboard Lookup allows you to filter by city and state and filter segments by a search query.
+Then a simple click on the chosen segment will display the leaderboard.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Leaderboard Lookup allows users to access Strava's data to painless view a segment's leaderboard"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Navigate to the Segment tab and type in a city and state.
+Click on a segment and you'll see it's leaderboard.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "Now I can show off my place on the leaderboard with a click of a button!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Navigate to the home page and type in your city and state.
+Click a segment and view the leaderboard.